Atlas of plant and animal histology

 Figure 3.
 Organization of the ovary depending on the number of chambers or luculi.

 Plants go through two phases during their life cycle: sporophyte and gametophyte.
-Sporophyte is the multicellular stage with diploid cells.
-It is what we can usually see in a plant, with stem, leaves, roots and the rest of plant organs.
-Gametophyte is the group of haploid cells found in the flowers, and their main role is first to form gametes and, after fertilization, the seeds.
+The Sporophyte is the multicellular stage with diploid cells.
+It is what we commonly see in nature: a plant with a stem, leaves, roots and the rest of the organs.
+The gametophyte is the group of haploid cells found within the flowers, and their main role is first to form gametes and, after fertilization, the embryo and the seed.

 In plants, sexual reproduction begins with sporogenesis.
 It happens when specialized diploid cells of the sporophyte of the flower go through meiosis and become haploid cells known as spores.
-Spores are transformed in gametes by gametogenesis, which is a complex process of proliferation and differentiation that results in the gametophyte, a pluricellular structure that produces the gametes.
-Fertilization is the fusion of a macrospore (female gamete) and a microspore (male gamete).
-The zygote is the haploid cells after the fusion of the spores, and after proliferation and differentiation gives rise to the embryo.
+Spores are transformed into gametes by gametogenesis, which is a complex process of proliferation and differentiation that results in the gametophyte, a pluricellular structure that produces the gametes.
+Fertilization is the fusion of a female gamete and a male gamete.
+The zygote is the haploid cells after the fusion of the spores, and after proliferation and differentiation, it gives rise to the embryo.
 The sporophyte phase of the plant cycle begins with the zygote.

-Female gametophyte develops in the ovary and is composed of 7 cells: three antipods, one central, two sinergics, and the egg cell (Figure 4).
+The female gametophyte develops in the ovary and is composed of 7 cells: three antipodes, one central, two synergids, and the egg cell (Figure 4).
 The formation of the female gametophyte follows two stages: macrosporogenesis and macrogametogenesis.
-Macrosporogenesis begins with a finger glove-like protrusion of cells from the placenta of the ovary.
-In these group, one cell is differentiated into archeospore, which then becomes the stem cell of the macrospore.
+Macrosporogenesis begins with a finger-glove-like protrusion of cells from the placenta of the ovary.
+In this group, one cell is differentiated into the archeospore, which then becomes the stem cell of the macrospore.
 In some species, however, there is a direct differentiation from archeospore to macrospore.
-The stem cell of the macrospore grows, the cytoplasm becomes more dense, and the nucleus gets bigger.
-These features distinguish the stem cell from surrounding somatic cells.
-Just before meiosis, stem cell gets even larger and more elongated.
-Then, it undergoes meiois that results in 4 haploid macrospores.
-Three of them die and one macrospore remains, usually that which was closer to the chalaza.
+The stem cell of the macrospore grows, the cytoplasm becomes denser, and the nucleus gets bigger.
+These features distinguish the stem cell from the surrounding somatic cells.
+Just before meiosis, the stem cell gets even larger and more elongated.
+Then, it undergoes meiois, which results in 4 haploid macrospores.
+Three of them die, and one macrospore remains, usually that which was closer to the chalaza.

 Female gametophyte

 Figure 4.
 Formation of the female gametophyte.
-Macroesporogenesis (upper part) y macrogametogénesis (bottom part) in Arabidopsis (dicot).
-(Adaoted from Drews y Koltonow, 2011).
+Macroesporogenesis (upper part), and macrogametogenesis (bottom part) in Arabidopsis (dicot) (adapted from Drews y Koltonow, 2011).

-Macrogametogenesis consists in three phases in most species (Figure 4): mitosis (without cytokinesis), cellularization and cell differentiation.
-Macrospore grows in size and the nucleus divides twice, while the cytoplasm remains undivided.
+Macrogametogenesis consists of three phases in most species: mitosis (without cytokinesis), cellularization and cell differentiation (Figure 4).
+Macrospore grows in size, and the nucleus divides twice, while the cytoplasm remains undivided.
+It produces 2 pairs of nuclei on opposite poles of the cell.
 During a third division, a separating phragmoplast is formed between the sister nuclei and non-sister nuclei.
 This is the cellularization phase.
 During this process, one nucleus from each pole (polar nuclei) moves to the central zone and fuses with the nucleus coming from the opposite pole.
-A central diploid cell is thus formed, which is actually homodiploid because it contains duplicated the same genetic information.
+A central diploid cell is thus formed, which is actually homodiploid because it contains duplicated of the same genetic information.
 The rest of the nuclei are haploid.
-Cells are formed and differentiated in different types: three antipodal cells, two synergid cells, and the egg, as well as the central cell.
-This the mature female gametophyte.
-The nuclei of central cell and egg are near to each other, and these cells have no cell wall separating their plasma membranes.
+Cells are formed and differentiated into different types: three antipodal cells in one pole, two synergid cells, and the egg in the opposite pole, as well as the central cell close to this last pole.
+This is a mature female gametophyte.
+The nuclei of the central cell and egg are near to each other, and these cells have no cell wall separating their plasma membranes.
 It facilitates the double fertilization of these two nuclei by the pollen nuclei.
-Although this is the most common organization of the female gametophyte in angiosperms, there are other arrangements where may change the number of cells contributing to sporogenesis or the number and types of cells that establish the final organization of the female gametophyte.
+Although this is the most common organization of the female gametophyte in angiosperms, there are other arrangements that may change the number of cells contributing to sporogenesis or the number and types of cells that establish the final organization of the female gametophyte.

-Male gametophyte, or pollen grain, is found in the anthers of stamens.
-It consists of two sperm cells surrounded by somatic cells (Figure 5).
+Male gametophyte, or pollen grain, is found in the anthers of the stamens.
+It consists of a generative cell surrounded by a vegetative cell (Figure 5).
+Later, the generative cell is divided into two spermatic cells.
 Male gametophyte is formed by microsporogenesis, followed by microgametogenesis.
-Microsporogenesis begins when a diploid cell called initial sporogenous cell or pollen stem cell undergoes meiosis to form 4 haploid cells.
-There are many initial sporogenous cells so that many haploid cells are produced.
-Each haploid cells tetrad is separated from other tetrads by a wall containing callose.
-Haploid cells are called microspore.
-Microspores are freed from each other by the digestion of the separating wall by the enzyme callase, released by the somatic cells of the tapetum of the anther.
+Microsporogenesis begins when a diploid cell called the initial sporogenous cell, or pollen stem cell, undergoes meiosis to form 4 haploid cells.
+There are many initial sporogenous cells, so many tetrades cells are produced.
+Each tetrad is separated from other tetrads by a wall containing callose.
+Each cell of the tetrad is called a microspore.
+Microspores are later freed from each other by the digestion of the separating wall by the enzyme callase, released by the somatic cells of the tapetum of the anther.
 Microgametogenesis begins with the growth of the microspores.
-Once a specific size is reached, they divide asymmetrically into one daughter cell is larger than the other.
-Thus, we have the male gametophyte in the pollen grain.
-The larger cell is the vegetative cell, which is responsible for the formation of the pollinic tube during fertilization.
+Once a specific size is reached, they divide asymmetrically into one daughter cell, which is larger than the other.
+This is a male gametophyte, which is enclosed in the pollen grain.
+The larger cell is the vegetative cell, which is responsible for the formation of the pollen tube during fertilization.
 The smaller cell is the generative cell, which is engulfed by the cytoplasm of the vegetative cell.
-Generative cell divides to give two new generative cells.
-One of them fuses with the egg of the female gametophyte.
-The division of the generative cell happens inside the growing pollinic tube.
+The generative cell divides to give two new generative cells, which happens inside the growing pollen tube, or less often in the pollen grain.
+One of the generative cells fuses with the egg of the female gametophyte to give the embryo, and the other fuses with the central cell to produce the seed endosperm.

 Male gametophyte

 Commonly, the male and female gametophytes (pollen grain and embryo sac, respectively) are found in the same flower.
 Thus, they are hermaphrodite flowers.
-However, there are species with flowers having either male gametophyte or female gametophyte.
-Monoicous plants with flowers having either the male gametophyte or the female gametophyte.
-Dioecious plants are those where all the flowers contain one type of gametophyte, male or female, meaning that there are plants with only male gametophytes and other plants of the same species with only female gametophytes.
+However, there are plant species with flowers that have either male or female gametophytes.
+Monoecius plants have flowers with either the male or the female gametophytes in the same individual.
+Dioecious plants are those where all the flowers on one individual contain one type of gametophyte, male or female, meaning that there are plants with only male gametophytes and other plants of the same species with only female gametophytes.

 An embryo can sometimes be developed without fertilization by a process known as apomixis.
-In these plant species, sporogenesis does not go through meiosis so that a diploid gametophyte is produced.
-A diploid plant can be developed from this gametophyte.
+In these plant species, sporogenesis does not go through meiosis, so a diploid "gametophyte" is produced.
+A diploid plant can be developed from this "gametophyte".